TDS AND pH FACT SHEET

 The Safe Drinking Water Foundation has educational programs that can supplement the information found in this fact sheet.
 Operation Water Drop looks at the chemical contaminants that are found in water; it is designed for a science class.
 Operation Water Flow looks at how water is used, where it comes from and how much it costs; it has lessons that are designed for Social Studies, Math, Biology, Chemistry and Science classes.
 Operation Water Spirit presents a First Nations perspective of water and the surrounding issues; it is designed for Native Studies or Social Studies classes.
 Operation Water Health looks at common health issues surrounding drinking water in Canada and around the world and is designed for a Health, Science and Social Studies collaboration.
 Operation Water Pollution focuses on how water pollution occurs and how it is cleaned up and has been designed for a Science and Social Studies collaboration.
 To access more information on these and other educational activities, as well as additional fact sheets, visit the Safe Drinking Water Foundation website at www.safewater.org.

-Health Canada.
-2011.
+Government of Canada.
+August 2016.
 Canadian Drinking Water Guidelines.

 Saskatchewan Environment.
 2006.
 Saskatchewan’s Drinking Water Quality Standards and Objectives (summarized).